cpske/ISP/assignment/ku-polls/iteration1.md

    SECRET_KEY = config('SECRET_KEY', default='fake-secret-key')
    ```
-4. Create a file for externalized data.
+4. Create a file for the config data.
 The file is named `.env` in the project's root directory (not the mysite directory) and contains this:
    ```
    # contents of .env
    SECRET_KEY = your-actual-secret-key-without-quotation-marks